Does this passage teach God requires Christians to be agreed in uniformity about everything to walk together in unity?

 unless they have made an appointment?
 (Amos 3:3 NASB)

 Does that verse mean that you have to agree on everything in order to have fellowship?
 At first glance, it may seem like some translations might be requiring that kind of uniformity.
 But, if that’s what it means, then it would require absolute uniformity in everything.
 That doesn’t make common sense.
-There aren’t any 2 people on the Earth that agree with each other absolutely on everything.
+There aren’t any wo people on the Earth that agree with each other absolutely on everything.
 This requires bending the verse so far from common sense that it risks making it into nonsense.

 If the verse doesn’t mean absolute unconditional uniform agreement in everything, does it mean that you have to agree on all “religious doctrines” in order to have fellowship?
 On the contrary, there is no hint of this kind of limitation in the verse.
 And, spiritualizing this verse to add the idea of “only religious doctrines” is adding to the word of God as specifically warned against in Revelation 22:18.
 It runs the risk of incurring the wrath of God.

 Most misunderstandings and disagreements with the word of God are easily solved by reading the context of the message.
+Let’s take a step back and consider what Amos is trying to say.

 Listen to this message that the LORD has spoken against you, O people of Israel and Judah—against the entire family I rescued from Egypt: (Amos 3:1)